MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-use-xml-schemas-to-prepare-data-exchange-definitions.md

 ---
-title: XML Schemas to Prepare Data Exchange Definitions
+title: Use XML Schemas to Prepare Data Exchange Definitions
-description: Use XML schemas to set up the data exchange framework to define which data elements you want to exchange with.
+description: Use XML schemas to set up the document exchange framework.
 author: SorenGP
+ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/11/2021
+ms.date: 09/01/2020
 ms.author: edupont
-ms.openlocfilehash: cbaa75f196f75b79e83becb80006f6b4dc2aa291
+ms.openlocfilehash: e244afdb7690ad10eeb99f0c8004cb171469744b
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: a80afd4e5075018716efad76d82a54e158f1392d
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 09/09/2020
-ms.locfileid: "8130964"
+ms.locfileid: "3781976"
 ---
 # <a name="use-xml-schemas-to-prepare-data-exchange-definitions"></a>Use XML Schemas to Prepare Data Exchange Definitions

-To enable import/export of data in XML files through the data exchange framework in [!INCLUDE[prod_short](includes/prod_short.md)], you can use XML schemas to define which data elements you want to exchange with [!INCLUDE[prod_short](includes/prod_short.md)].
+To enable import/export of data in XML files through the data exchange framework in [!INCLUDE[d365fin](includes/d365fin_md.md)], you can use XML schemas to define which data elements you want to exchange with [!INCLUDE[d365fin](includes/d365fin_md.md)].
 You perform this work on the **XML Schema Viewer** page by loading the XML schema file, selecting the relevant data elements, and then initialising a data exchange definition.

  When you have defined which data elements to include based on the XML schema, you can use the **Generate Data Exchange Definition** action to initialise a data exchange definition based on the selected data elements, which you then complete in the Data Exchange Framework.
-This creates a record on the **Posting Exchange Definition** page where you continue by defining which elements in the file map to which fields in [!INCLUDE[prod_short](includes/prod_short.md)].
+This creates a record on the **Posting Exchange Definition** page where you continue by defining which elements in the file map to which fields in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 For more information, see [Set Up Data Exchange Definitions](across-how-to-set-up-data-exchange-definitions.md).

  This topic contains the following procedures: